Tilo Bonow

 Tilo Bonow (born 7 January 1980 in Potsdam) is a German tech investor and entrepreneur.
 He is the founder and CEO of the communications agency Piabo and a speaker at Startup and tech conferences.
-He is considered a digital pioneer in the Business and Startup world.

 Career

 Early career and founding Piabo

 From 2002 to 2006, Bonow was Head of Corporate Communications at Jamba! where he worked with the Samwer brothers.
 Prior to joining Jamba, he worked at the advertising agency O.T.W. and as a freelance consultant in the field of online marketing.

 In 2006, Bonow founded Piabo, a Berlin-based PR agency specializing in tech companies, which is now one of the market leaders in Europe.
-His portfolio includes companies such as Tinder, GitHub, Shopify, Stripe, Silicon Valley Bank, wework, Samsung, and BMW.
+His portfolio includes Tinder, GitHub, Shopify, Stripe, Silicon Valley Bank, wework, Samsung, and BMW.
 Initially, Bonow was active with Piabo in Europe, then also in North America - especially the Silicon Valley - until he began to expand into China in 2015.

 Investor

 Bonow is an investor in and advisor to various venture capital companies.
 His focus is on Startups with a tech focus.
 He primarily supports European companies financially and with his business expertise.

 He has been an investor in Cavalry Ventures since its founding in 2016.
 He is also an investor in 500 Startups and serves as a member of the investment committee at 3VC (formerly Capital 300).
 He has invested with Cocoon Capital Management, a Singapore-based venture capital firm, and Unlock Venture Partners, a Seattle-based venture capital firm.
 In 2019, he began investing with Headline (formerly Infinity Ventures), a Japanese VC firm.